patopitaluga/web-dev-pc-setup/README.md

 ## Requirements

-A fresh Windows installed (10 Home for this guide).
+A fresh Windows installed (10 Home for this guide / 11 will work but it requires more steps).
 Internet connection.

 ## Setup